How to Become a Clinical Laboratory Technologist or Technician

 Clinical laboratory technologists typically need a bachelor’s degree.

-Clinical laboratory technologists typically need a bachelor’s degree to enter the occupation.
-Technicians sometimes qualify for jobs with an associate’s degree or a postsecondary certificate.
+Clinical laboratory technologists and technicians typically need a bachelor’s degree to enter the occupation.
+Technicians sometimes qualify for jobs with an associate’s degree.
 Some states require technologists and technicians to be licensed.
 Employers may prefer to hire candidates who have certification.

-Clinical laboratory technologists and technicians typically need a bachelor's degree in medical technology or a related life sciences field, such as biology.
+Clinical laboratory technologists typically earn a bachelor's degree in medical technology or a related life sciences field, such as biology or chemistry.

-A bachelor’s degree program in medical laboratory technology, also known as a medical laboratory scientist degree, includes courses in chemistry, biology, microbiology, math, and statistics.
-Students typically complete college coursework and then apply to the clinical portion of the program.
-Coursework emphasizes laboratory skills, including safety procedures and lab management, while the clinical portion includes hands-on training in a typical work setting like a hospital.
+Bachelor’s degree programs in medical laboratory technology, also known as a medical laboratory scientist degree, include courses in chemistry, biology, and hematology.
+Accredited programs typically include instruction in laboratory skills, such as safety procedures and lab management, as well as hands-on training in a hospital or other clinical setting.
 Some laboratory science programs can be completed in 2 years or less and require prior college coursework or a bachelor’s degree.

-Clinical laboratory technicians often complete an associate's degree program in clinical laboratory science.
-The Armed Forces and vocational or technical schools also may offer certificate programs for medical laboratory technicians.
+Clinical laboratory technicians typically complete an associate's degree program in clinical laboratory science.
+The Armed Forces and vocational or technical schools also may offer postsecondary certificate programs for medical laboratory technicians.
 Accredited technician programs provide skills in basic laboratory testing and, like medical laboratory scientist degree programs, may offer clinical experience.

 Licenses, Certifications, and Registrations

-Some states require laboratory personnel to be licensed.
+Some states require laboratory personnel to be licensed or registered.
 Requirements vary by state and specialty.
-For specific requirements, contact state departments of health, state boards of occupational licensing, or visit The American Society for Clinical Laboratory Science.
+For specific requirements, contact your state department of health or state board of occupational licensing.

-Certification of clinical laboratory technologists and technicians is required for licensure in some states.
-Although certification is not required to enter the occupation in all cases, employers typically prefer to hire certified technologists and technicians.
+In some states, licensure requires certification.
+Although certification is not always required to enter the occupation, employers may prefer to hire certified technologists and technicians.

 Detail oriented.
-Clinical laboratory technologists and technicians must follow exact instructions in order to perform tests or procedures correctly.
+Clinical laboratory technologists and technicians must follow instructions and laboratory procedures when performing tests.

 Physical stamina.
-Clinical laboratory technologists and technicians may work on their feet for long periods while collecting samples.
-They may need to lift or turn disabled patients to collect samples for testing.
+Clinical laboratory technologists and technicians may stand for long periods while collecting samples.
+They may need to lift or turn patients to collect samples for testing.